Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ### Form parameters {#form-parameters}

-A form parameters section can be used to send data, like [HTML form](https://developer.mozilla.org/en-US/docs/Learn/Forms) .
+A form parameters section can be used to send data, like [HTML form](https://developer.mozilla.org/en-US/docs/Learn/Forms).

 This section contains an optional list of key values, each key followed by a `:` and a value.
-Key values will be encoded in key-value tupple separated by '&', with a '=' between the key and the value, and sent in the body request.
+Key values will be encoded in key-value tuple separated by '&', with a '=' between the key and the value, and sent in the body request.
 The content type of the request is `application/x-www-form-urlencoded`.
 The form parameters section starts with `[FormParams]`.